 Mia has been a writer in residence at the Corporation of Yaddo, the Djerassi Resident Artists Program, Lower Manhattan Cultural Council, and the Blue Mountain Center for the Arts.
 She has received fellowships from the Sewanee, Bread Loaf, and Sirenland Writers’ Conferences.
 Her work has appeared in The New York Times Book Review, One Story, The Missouri Review, the Cincinnati Review, and elsewhere.

 Born in the Philippines and raised in Bahrain and the United States, Mia graduated from Harvard College and the School of the Arts at Columbia University.
-She lives in Santa Monica, California.
+She lives in Los Angeles, California.